 Effective communication is a tool with enormous potential to transform healthcare experiences.
 Not only does it involve active listening, but it also requires conveying clear, understandable explanations regarding the patient’s medication rights and conditions.
 A positive non-verbal communication pattern adds extra comfort for patients, making their journey smoother.

 Non-verbal communication also plays a significant role during interactions.
 A comforting smile, maintaining eye contact, and a gentle tone can communicate much more than words.
-Together, they create a secure and trusting environment that can turn a difficult encounter into a rewarding healing journey.
+Together, they create a secure and trusting environment that can turn a challenging interaction into a rewarding healing journey.
+This is especially important when working with a challenging patient, try to remain calm and empathetic in your non-verbal cues.

 Embracing the Patient-Centered Approach